rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, decodes concatenated Code128 output only if the pair belongs to one of the commonly concatenated pairs as defined by the standard.</p>
+When true, decodes concatenated Code128 output only if the pair belongs to one of the commonly concatenated pairs as defined by the standard.
 ####Access